aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/install-move-prover.md

 id: "install-move-prover"
 ---

-# Install the Move Prover
+# Install the Move Prover to Validate Code

 We highly recommend you install the Move Prover after [installing the Aptos CLI](./aptos-cli-tool/index.md) to validate your Move code.